-The document is also a call to action, and contains recommendations that require the involvement of all stakeholders.
-Part of the document is dedicated to solutions and policy actions that countries can adopt, and underlines the importance of international cooperation in this area.
-A more recent example of AI ethical principles is the G7 (2018) Charlevoix Common Vision for the Future of AI adopted in Charlevoix, Canada in June 2018 by the leaders of Canada, France, Germany, Italy, Japan, the United Kingdom, and the United States.
-It contains 12 commitments.
-The vision recognizes that "AI that drives economic growth, societal trust, gender equality, and inclusion depends on a predictable and stable policy environment that fosters innovation".
-Several actions are recommended to member states based on an "ethical and technologically neutral approach" as laid out in the first commitment of this vision.
-One of the latest examples of such guidelines includes the declaration by the African Union Working Group on AI, which Sharm El Sheik declared as adopted by African ministers responsible for communications and information and communication technologies (CICT) in Egypt on October 26, 2019 (African Union).
-This important legal framework confirms that the international community is dedicated to the importance of ethics in AI, including the development of rules and strategic measures to face the challenges imposed by AI and the importance of updating international law in the AI era.
+The document is a call to action and contains recommendations that require the inclusion of all stakeholders.
+Part of the document is dedicated to solutions and policy actions adopted by different countries and shows the importance of international cooperation.
+A more contemporary example of ethical principles is the G7 (2018) Charlevoix Common Vision for the Future of AI, ratified in Charlevoix, Canada, in June 2018 by the leaders of Canada, France, Germany, Italy, Japan, the United Kingdom, and the United States.
+This set of principles comprises 12 commitments and AI relies on a steady policy environment to nurture innovation.
+Several actions are recommended to member states based on an "ethical and technologically neutral approach" as stated in the first commitment of vision.
+The latest examples of such guidelines include the declaration by the African Union Working Group on AI, which Sharm El Sheik declared as adopted by African ministers responsible for communications and information and technologies (CICT) in Egypt on October 26, 2019.
+This important legal framework confirms that international community is dedicated to the importance of ethics in AI, including the development of rules and strategic measures to face the challenges imposed by AI and the importance of updating international law.

-AI can change the international legal situation both directly and indirectly.
-Directly, it generates new legal situations by creating new legal entities or by enabling new behaviors.
-Indirectly, AI can shift incentives or values for states interacting with international law.
-From this, we can distinguish three types of legal effects that are affected by a disruptive technology like AI.
-The first is legal development (elemental changes that lead to the need for legal change to accommodate or address new situations), the second is legal displacement (systemic substitution of regulatory modalities; 'automation' of international law) and the third is legal destruction (systemic disruption of key venues; erosion).
-I will examine these three in turn to understand the conditions under which a technology like AI may result in manageable (non-disruptive) development or change, under which it may be vulnerable to legal displacement and under which it may lead to the breakdown of international law.
+Directly, AI generates new legal situations by creating new entities or by enabling new behaviors.
+Indirectly, the technology can shift incentives or values for states interacting with international law.
+Therefore, three types of legal effects affected by disruptive technology can be distinguished.
+The first is legal development, comprising elemental changes that lead to the need for legal change to accommodate or address new situations.
+The second is legal displacement, which includes the systemic substitution of regulatory modalities, and 'automation' of international law.
+Meanwhile, the third is legal destruction, constituting systemic disruption of key venues and erosion.
+These legal effects are examined to understand the conditions under which AI may result in manageable development or change.

-Technology creates an immediate need for new sui generis rules to deal with new situations or forms of behavior, or to prohibit certain technologies or applications.
-AI could enable new forms of behavior that are morally problematic or politically or strategically disruptive - say, systematic monitoring and control of populations through enhanced surveillance; the deployment of fully autonomous weapons or (cyber) warfare systems that are operationally vulnerable to emerging accidents; or the tracking of rival nuclear assets in ways that threaten deterrence stability.
-Such behavior may be considered dangerous and undesirable by most or all states involved, which therefore creates the need and conditions for new treaties to explicitly prohibit or control the development, deployment or use of these systems.
-In the context of international law, this may echo past (multilateral or bilateral) arms control efforts, such as the 1968 Treaty on the Non-Proliferation of Nuclear Weapons or the 1972 Treaty on the Limitation of Anti-Ballistic Missile Systems.
-While the establishment of new technology-specific treaty regimes to address gaps is not always politically easy, the international legal system, at least in principle, is clearly capable of proposing and disseminating new legal regimes to address gaps opened by new technologies - even potentially transformative ones like AI.
+Technology creates an immediate need for new sui generis rules to deal with situations or forms of behavior.
+AI enables new forms of behavior that are morally problematic or politically or strategically disruptive.
+This includes systematic monitoring and control of populations through enhanced surveillance, deployment of fully autonomous weapons, and tracking of rival nuclear assets in ways that threaten deterrence stability.
+The behavior may be considered dangerous and undesirable, creating the need and conditions for new treaties to explicitly prohibit or control the development, deployment, or use of the systems.
+In the context of international law, this may echo past arms control efforts, such as the 1968 Treaty on the Non-Proliferation of Nuclear Weapons or the 1972 Treaty on the Limitation of Anti-Ballistic Missile Systems.
+Even though the establishment of new technology-specific treaty regimes to address gaps is not politically easy, international legal system is capable of proposing and disseminating new legal regimes to address gaps opened by new technologies.